 The value of a company is the stored internal value of its information system.
-An internal forum for employees Is a great way to enhance this value, to exchange with colleagues and manage issues.
+An internal forum for employees is a great way to enhance this value, to exchange with colleagues and help to manage issues.

 An internal forum can also be a great way for new employees and existing employees to exchange information about the way the company operates.
 These concepts started with intranets and have now extended to internal workspaces.

 I remember a customer who wanted an internal issue list to include both his and my comments real-time, shared between two companies.
 The tools available were Excel by mail or SharePoint, but neither responded to the requirement.

 A wiki would have been appropriate as they track changes beautifully while maintaining a coherent top-level document.
 Issues management can use a wiki by stating the problem and then progressively updating with solutions.

 Use an in-house forum to manage issues

 Use the excellent comment and re-comment function of the discussion as each person contributes.
 The problem here though is how to get a quick view of status without having to read the whole thread.

 There must be then, successful team issue management systems which allow both for chronological commenting and for a kind of management summary quick view and traffic lights which show overall status.
 I’d like to see them in action and compare with the difficulties experienced at the time and see what solutions are available.